anhinga/2020-julia-drafts/README.md

 Then I was using Julia in my explorations of **interpreting monocrome images as matrices** and performing **matrix multiplication** of those matrices and then visualizing the result.

 That happened initially in October, and then in December 2020 and January 2021 I started to use **Julia Jupyter notebooks**, see https://github.com/anhinga/julia-notebooks and, in particular, https://github.com/anhinga/julia-notebooks/tree/main/images-as-matrices for some of my experimental results.

+There is more activity in the **Julia Jupyter notebooks** repository in March-April 2021, in `images-as-matrices` subdirectory and in the new `grimoire-team` subdirectory.